Complications of Hepatitis C

 Even though hepatitis C is typically a silent disease, it can be a deadly one.
 Here are three common conditions that chronic hepatitis C can cause, which lead to serious health problems.

 Cirrhosis: About one in four people with chronic hepatitis C develops cirrhosis, a disease in which liver cells become damaged and replaced with scar tissue.
-As a result, the liver can’t clean the blood or help the body digest food.
+As a result, the liver can’t clean the blood, synthesize essential proteins, or help the body digest food.
 Cirrhosis can lead to liver failure.

 Liver cancer: Hepatitis C can increase your risk of liver cancer, a condition in which cells in the liver divide uncontrollably, leading to tumors and other problems.